NVIDIA/NVFlare/docs/programming_guide/controllers.rst

 Controllers and Controller API
 ==============================
-The Controller API makes it possible to create any client coordination logic in an FL workflow that is executed on the FL Server.
+The :class:`Controller API <nvflare.apis.controller_spec.ControllerSpec>` makes it possible to create any client coordination logic in an FL workflow that is executed on the FL
+Server.
 A workflow has one or more controllers, each implementing a specific coordination strategy.
 For example, the ScatterAndGather
 (SAG) controller implements a popular strategy that is typically used for the fed-average type of federated training.
 The CrossSiteValidation controller implements a strategy to let every client site evaluate every other site's model.
 You can put together a workflow that uses any number of controllers.

+This section covers the server-side controller API for server-controlled workflows.
+See :ref:`client_controlled_workflows` for workflows that are controlled by the clients.

 Controller/Worker Interactions
 ------------------------------